vielhuber/hlp/README.md

 ### helpers

-there are also some other neat little helpers available.
+there are also some other neat little helpers available:

 ```js
 // capitalize